 When do I pay my employees?

-Wages must be paid weekly or fortnightly.
+Wages must be paid weekly or fortnightly on a regular pay day.
 If your business paid wages monthly before 1 January 2010, then you can continue to do so - however all employees classified as Level 3 or below must be paid either weekly or fortnightly.

 How do I pay my employees?

 You can pay employees by cash, by cheque or money order, or by electronic funds transferred directly into their bank account.
 A pay slip must be provided to your employees within 1 working day of payment of wages.Templates and further information about your record-keeping obligations are available below.

 You must pay your employees in full and you cannot exchange goods and/or services for work performed.

 Can I pay my employees a flat hourly rate of pay?

 Before you decide to pay your employees a flat hourly rate of pay that includes other monetary entitlements (such as allowances, penalty rates and overtime), you must consider the arrangements carefully to ensure you meet your obligations under the Retail Award.

 Remember, just because an employee agrees to a rate of pay, does not mean that you have met all of your obligations under the award.